The Yankees celebrate their American League Division Series victory over the...

 “It’s a testament to Carlos, a guy that’s cool, calm, collected in pressure situations, makes the right calls, makes the right moves.”

-If this Subway Series does happen, it also would kick off the looming big-money battle between Cohen and Steinbrenner over Juan Soto, who becomes a free agent a few days after the champion is crowned.
+If this Subway Series does happen, it also would kick off the looming big-money battle between Cohen and Steinbrenner over Soto, who will become a free agent a few days after the champion is crowned.
 Could the World Series winner have an advantage in those Soto sweepstakes?
-And wow much would Soto’s performance add to his price tag?
+And how much would Soto’s performance add to his price tag?

 All just part of the Subway Series conversation, which is going to continue until an LCS outcome dictates otherwise.
-But after what’s transpired so far this October, it’s hard to see the Yankees being stopped by the Guardians.
-And the Mets have been defying the odds since June, shedding their underdog status with last round’s dismissal of the Phillies.
-The Dodgers are now the third division winner to cross the Mets’ playoff path, and we know what happened to the previous two.
+But after what’s transpired this October, it’s hard to see the Yankees being stopped by the Guardians, and the Mets have defied the odds since June, shedding their underdog status with last round’s dismissal of the Phillies.
+The Dodgers are the third division winner to cross the Mets’ playoff path, and we know what happened to the previous two.
 Hardly an insurmountable foe, and the Bronx could be waiting on the other side.

 Baseball’s greatest metropolis will be holding its collective breath.
 After all, what’s the world compared to New York City bragging rights?